autowarefoundation/autoware-documentation/docs/design/autoware-architecture/vehicle/index.md

 - Turn signal status (optional)
   - Vehicle turn signal status

-The data structure for the internal representation of semantics for the objects and trajectories used in the Vehicle component is defined as follows:
+The data structure for the internal representation of semantics for the objects and trajectories used in the Vehicle Interface component is defined as follows:

 ## 5. Concerns, Assumptions, and Limitations